uz-gaz/Tertimuss/README.md

 # Tertimuss: Simulation environment for Real-Time Multiprocessor Schedulers
 ![Python package](https://github.com/AbelChT/Tertimuss-Dev/workflows/Python%20package/badge.svg)

-Tertimuss is a real-time scheduler evaluation tool.
-It allows the evaluation of the behavior of a scheduler with an easy interface to implement it.
-It is primarily designed for a first design phase of a scheduling algorithm where some computer architectural restrictions can be obviated.
+Tertimuss is an evaluation tool for real-time multiprocessor schedulers.
+A user-friendly interface makes the scheduler implementation and evaluation easier.
+It is primarily designed for tentative design phase of a scheduling algorithm, where some computer architectural restrictions can be obviated.
-Using Tertimuss you can execute simulations using a proposed scheduler implementation (or one of the implemented schedulers) of multiprocessor with a customizable CPU definition as well as a customizable task set (it can be automatically generated using common task generation algorithms).
-The simulation result can be numerical and graphical analyzed with some tools provided too.
+Using Tertimuss you can execute simulations using your own scheduler implementation, or one of the RT multiprocessor schedulers already available in the framework, with a customizable CPU definition as well as a customizable task set.
+Task sets can be automatically generated using common task generation algorithms.Tertimuss also integrates tools for analyzing and representing simulation results.

 ## Installation
 A Python version 3.8 or greater is required.

-The recommended way to use Tertimuss is installing it in a Python virtual environment and using it as a library.
+To use Tertimuss, we recommend its installation in a Python virtual environment as a library.

-To create a virtual environment (with name .venv) and activate it use the following commands:
+To create and activate a virtual environment (with name .venv) use the following commands:

 ```bash
 $ python3 -m venv .venv --copies